 3. Why should the rich ‘behave justly to the poor’?

-4. How would Christians favor the wealthy?
-Where do you see the wealthy being favored in our society today?
-Where do you see Christians resisting the favoring of the wealthy?
+4. How would Christians favour the wealthy?
+Where do you see the wealthy being favoured in our society today?
+Where do you see Christians resisting the favouring of the wealthy?

 5. Peter Fleming writes, ‘James was a pronouncer of wisdom.
 He resembled Jesus in this manner of teaching’.
 After reading the Epistle of James, do you agree that James’ teaching style is like Jesus’?
 Why or why not?